Hinge window security screens on house on Brisbane's southside

 Stainless steel infill for security screens

 Stainless steel mesh infill, like Prowler Proof’s ForceField, ideally 316 marine-grade stainless steel, is a premium choice for security screens and doors in Australia, due to its strength, corrosion resistance, visibility and airflow.
+The toughness of stainless steel mesh ensures it can withstand significant physical stress and harsh environmental factors, making it highly resilient over time.

 • Pros: